Better Understanding of Coastal Hydrodynamics: Towards Safer and Sustainable Coasts

 Coastal Hydrodynamics Lab. is seeking a new,

-motivated MS/Ph.D student who will work on research topics as
+motivated MS/Ph.D student who will work on research topics such as

 Please contact Dr.Son at sson(at)korea(dot)ac(dot)kr if you are interested.